Constraints on the intergalactic magnetic field from Fermi-LAT observations of GRB 221009A: CRPropa Simulations Details

 As explained in the main body of the paper, in the simulation setup, the source is positioned at the center of a sphere with a radius equal to the comoving source distance.
 Very-high-energy (VHE) photons are injected within a cone, and all relevant energy-loss mechanisms are accounted for, including pair production and inverse Compton (IC) scattering on the cosmic microwave background (CMB).
 The extragalactic background light (EBL) model from \cite{Franceschini08} is used in the simulations.
 A pair-echo photon with energy larger than 10 MeV that hits the sphere is considered as detected.

 We assume an IGMF with a turbulent zero-mean Gaussian random field and a Kolmogorov spectrum.
 It is defined in Fourier space, transformed into real space, and then projected onto a uniformly spaced cubic grid with $N = 100^3$ cells of 50\,Mpc size.
 The minimum and maximum scale lengths in which the magnetic field are defined are 1\,Mpc and 25\,Mpc, respectively, resulting in a correlation length of $\ell_B \sim5\,$Mpc.
 The cubic cell is then periodically repeated to cover the distance between the source and Earth.
 We conduct the simulations for different values of the root mean square of the IGMF field strength between $10^{-20}\,$G and $10^{-15}\,$G. For each tested field and VHE spectrum with different cutoff energies, we inject $2\times10^5$ photons.
 For the two strongest IGMF strengths ($\log_{10}(B/ \mathrm{G})=-15.5$ and $-15$), we inject $4\times10^5$ and $8\times10^5$ photons, respectively, due to the strong time dilution of the pair-echo signal.
-All particles are traced with a step size of at least 10$^{-5}$ pc which enable us to reproduce time delays with an accuracy better than 20 minutes.
+All particles are traced with a step size of at least 10$^{-5}$ pc which enables us to reproduce time delays with an accuracy better than 20 minutes.

-To evaluate the pair-echo SED within a certain time interval $\Delta T$, we consider an observer perfectly aligned with the jet axis and select all cascade photons arriving with a time delay $< \Delta T$~\cite{DaVela23}.
+To evaluate the pair-echo SED within a certain time interval $\Delta T$, we consider an observer perfectly aligned with the jet axis\footnote{The assumption was justified by existing estimates, see Table 3 in \citep{Zhou24}.} and select all cascade photons arriving with a time delay $< \Delta T$~\cite{DaVela23}.
 In the left panel of Fig.~\ref{fig:cascade_and_map}, we show an example of the SED derived in the time interval 3.3-365\,days for the three different VHE intrinsic spectra tested; a log parabola and a log parabola multiplied with two different exponential cutoff energies.

 In principle we also need to consider the spatial extension of the cascade.
-However, we have verified that for all the tested IGMF strenghts and time delays (up to 1 year) the cascade signal is well within the point spread function (PSF) of the \Fermilat (see right panel of Fig.~\ref{fig:cascade_and_map}), so that we can consider the cascade emission as point like.
+However, we have verified that, for all of the tested IGMF strengths and time delays (up to one year), the cascade signal is well within the point spread function (PSF) of the \Fermilat (see right panel of Fig.~\ref{fig:cascade_and_map}), so that we can consider the cascade emission as point like.

 To quantify the impact of the EBL choice we also ran simulations using the models by \citet{Dominguez11}, \citet{Finke10}, and \citet{Saldana21}.
 Figure~\ref{fig:ebl_test} shows a comparison of the cascade SEDs obtained with each model, assuming a log-parabola VHE intrinsic spectrum without a cutoff and an IGMF strength of $\log_{10}(B/ \mathrm{G})=-20$.
 The differences found among models are minimal and do not affect the determination of the IGMF constraint.